California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 This project uses **Ubuntu 20.04 (Focal Fossa)**!
 Newer versions of ROS are not currently supported!

 ## Auto-Install
 Auto-Installation assumes a fresh version of **Ubuntu 20.04 desktop/server** on a dedicated deployment or development PC.
+Following these steps

 1. Clone this repository into your home directory

         $ cd ~
         $ git clone https://github.com/California-Strawberry-Commission/laser-runner-cutter

-1. Run the install script in `laser-runner-cutter/ros2`
+1. Run the install script in `laser-runner-cutter/ros2`.
+This will take a while.

         $ cd laser-runner-cutter/ros2
         $ bash install.sh